Last updated on

 - 1/4 cup mini M&M's

-- In a large bowl or stand mixer bowl, cream together the stick of butter, granulated sugar, brown sugar, vanilla and peanut butter until well combined.
+- In a large bowl or stand mixer bowl, cream together the butter, granulated sugar, brown sugar, vanilla and peanut butter until well combined.
 Be sure to scrape down the sides.

 - Add the flour and salt and mix well until a dough forms.